couchbaselabs/couchbase-azure/README.md

 ###install_prereqs.sh
 install required dependencies like node and azure-cli.

+###settings.sh
+setting file for the automated setup. populate with your details before running create_ and delete_ scripts.

 ###create_azure_cluster .sh
 main script to create the VMs, download and install Couchbase Server and set up the couchbase server cluster with a final rebalance.
+Will require you to login to your Azure account before any changes to the azure env is started.

 ###delete_azure_cluster .sh
 used to clean up the cluster and vms.

-###settings.sh
-setting file for the automated setup.
+Will require you to login to your Azure account before any changes to the azure env is started.

 **Couchbase Server Settings:**
 ````